jonnyabrams/toktik/README.md

 A TikTok clone

-Users can sign in with Google OAuth, upload videos, like/unlike videos, comment on them, see users' profiles and toggle between that user's videos and the videos they've liked
+Users can sign in with Google OAuth, upload videos, like/unlike videos, comment on them, browse different categories, see users' profiles and toggle between that user's videos and the videos they've liked

+Responsive design using Tailwind CSS

 ## Technologies Used